-Above all I am facinated with the concept of Time.
-My pastime inclues watching the second hand move on the clock like the painting Man, Table, Fish by Micheal Sowa wondering how can I ever get that time back.
+Above all I am fascinated with the concept of Time.
+My pastime includes watching the second hand move on the clock like the painting Man, Table, Fish by Micheal Sowa wondering how can I ever get that time back.

-I have built this app called Timetracker to log my time on each activity during my day, this is mostly to help me keep me not distracted as it always stays on top.
-It also get some rough estimate of time spent.
-I still haven’t figure out how much time I actually spent in entirety, since these days I juggle with multiple machine and most of my learning for job happens on mobile.
+I have built this app called Timetracker to log my time on each activity during my day, this is mostly to help me keep me not distracted as it always stays on top all windows.
+It also helps me to get some rough estimate of time I spend.
+I still haven’t figure out how much time I actually spent in entirety, since these days I juggle with multiple machines (work and personal) and most of my learning for job happens on mobile.

 Note: The data provided here is just an approximation, not all tasks are mutually exclusive and I was only interested in finding answers to few items.
 With all that asterisks, here is what I found out from my 2019 data.